marindeveloper/Undertale-Reset-Counter/README.md

 Displays resets in a Undertale-ish inspired interface.

-A button that will reset your UNDERTALE save, basically just delete the file0, file9, and undertale.ini files.
+A button that resets your UNDERTALE save, basically just deletes the file0, file9, file8, and undertale.ini files.

 # Requirements